SWISS ALPS GRAND TRILOGY CLIMB

 Day 6:

-Descend to Chamonix for some well deserved rest.
-The late afternoon is free is explore more of Chamonix.
-Overnight in Chamonix
+Descend to Zermatt for some well deserved rest.
+The late afternoon is free is explore more of Zermatt.
+Overnight in Zermatt.

 Day 7: